enso-org/enso/doc/design/syntax/syntax.md

 - **Specified Imports:** These allow the specification of additional functions to be brought into the current scope.
 For example `import Data.Map: fromList` would bring `Map`, its constructors and `fromList` into scope.
-- **Renamed Imports:** These allow for the programmer to rename the imported type.
+- **Renamed Imports:** These allow the programmer to rename the imported type.
 For example `import Data.Containers.Map as MapInterface` brings `Map` into scope named as `MapInterface`.
 Here, constructors are also imported.
 - **Specialised Imports:** These allow the programmer to specialise type